waterbuffalo13/micromanage/README.md

 ![alt text](https://github.com/waterbuffalo13/Waterbuffalo-Micromanagement/blob/master/screenshot-gif.gif)

 # Abstract
-This project is my attempt to quell my recently occuring existential anxiety by developing a model of life that can assume the responsibility for making choices on how I should live.
-The ultimate goal of this project can be summarised by the following quote:

 >“Obedience to a “perfect master”....
 At last, to be set free, to lay down one’s burden – to be a child again – not in renewed innocence, but in restored dependence, in admitted, undisguised dependence.
 To be told again, what to do, and how to do it” - Waking Up, Sam Harris

+This project is my attempt to develop systematic strategies to maximise human happiness (as estimated by a wellbeing index) on the individual level using techniques from Data Science (though atm only the software infrastructure has only been developed).
+The project contains a useful suite of time-management tools such as to-do lists, schedules and journals that are interconnected with analytics software that produce useful information such as projected sales value,

+This project is my attempt to quell my recently occuring existential anxiety by developing a model of life that can assume the responsibility for making choices on how I should live.
+The ultimate goal of this project can be summarised by the following quote:

 Madness aside, I think that creating a data analytical tool for self-improvement will deliver real value to people with the same very peculiar desires that I have.